 Basic net loss per share is computed by dividing net loss by the weighted-average number of common stock actually outstanding during the period.
-Diluted net loss per share is computed by dividing net loss by the weighted-average number of common stock outstanding and dilutive potential common stock that would be issued upon the exercise or vesting of common stock awards and exercise of common stock warrants.
-The Company applies the two-class method to calculate basic and diluted net loss per share as its warrants issued in March 2022 are participating securities.
-However, the two-class method does not impact the net loss per share of common stock as the warrants issued in March 2022 do not participate in losses.
-For the three and six months ended June 30, 2022 and 2021, the effect of issuing potential common stock is anti-dilutive due to the net losses in those periods and therefore the number of shares used to compute basic and diluted net loss per share are the same in each of those periods.
+Shares of common stock that are potentially issuable for little or no cash consideration at issuance, such as the Company's pre-funded warrants issued in March 2022, are considered outstanding common stock and are included in the calculation of basic and diluted net loss per share in connection with ASC 260 Earnings Per Shares.
+Diluted net loss per share is computed by dividing net loss by the weighted-average number of common stock outstanding and dilutive potential common stock that would be issued upon the exercise or vesting of common stock awards and exercise of common stock warrants that are not prefunded.
+The Company applies the two-class method to calculate basic and diluted earnings per share as its warrants issued in March 2022 are participating securities.
+However, the two-class method does not impact the net loss per share of common stock as the 2022 common warrants issued in March 2022 do not participate in losses.
+For the three months ended March 31, 2023 and 2022, the effect of issuing potential common stock is anti-dilutive due to the net losses in those periods and therefore the number of shares used to compute basic and diluted net loss per share are the same in each of those periods.